openebs-archive/cstor-operators/docs/tutorial/intro.md

 2. This [link](./volumes/snapshot.md) explains the volume snapshot related operations.
 3. This [link](./volumes/resize.md) explains the volume resize related operations.
 4. This [link](./volumes/migration.md) explains the volume migration related operations across k8s nodes.

-## FAQ and Troubleshooting

-1. My nodes in Kubernetes cluster were replaced and the cStor pools are pending.
-How can I fix this?
-See [Node Replacement](../troubleshooting/migrate_pool_by_migrating_disks.md).